 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 What is virtual colonoscopy?

 Virtual colonoscopy (VC) is a screening test that uses CT to help prevent and find colorectal cancer.
 It looks at the colon for polyps that may become cancerous.
-The CT scan uses little radiation and takes a picture of the inside of your colon while we place air in the colon.
+The CT scan takes a picture of the inside of your colon while we place air in the colon.
 This test is less invasive and safer.
-It helps doctors to “fly” through the inside of the colon without using a scope.
-You should start this screening at age 50.
-If you have a parent, brother, sister, or child with colorectal cancer, ask your doctor if you should start screening sooner than age 50.
+It helps doctors to “fly” through the inside of the colon by looking at the CT pictures instead of putting a scope inside the colon.
+You should start this screening at age 45.
+If you have a parent, brother, sister, or child with colorectal cancer, ask your doctor if you should start screening sooner than age 45.

 You do not need sedation, so you do not need someone to drive you home.
 You can go back to your normal routine or work as soon as the exam is done.
 We ask that you wait to start eating until we call with your results in about 2 hours.

 This test is safe for patients on blood thinners.
 You do not have to stop your medicine.

 VC can be used to screen the whole colon in patients that could not have a full standard colonoscopy.

 We will give you the prep kit so there is no co-pay.
 The prep kit uses a low volume bowel prep that you complete the night before the exam.